 The question before us: does Third Stage civilization offer prospects for indefinite betterment of the human condition, moral as well as material?
 Its defenders have said, and still say, that its era of dominance has seen more improvements than in all previous centuries put together.

 Gathering Doubts about the Third Stage: A Prelude.

 At first glance, this is hard to argue with.
 The most advanced and accomplished civilization in human history sent men to the moon and returned them safely to Earth!
-It had come to span the globe with no end in sight, especially with the end of perversions of its basic ideas such as Soviet Communism.
+It came to span the globe, with no end in sight, especially with the end of perversions of its basic ideas such as Soviet Communism.

-Evaluating Third Stage thinking and civilization obviously goes beyond a single blog post (which is why I am writing a book and planning a follow-up to that).
+Evaluating Third Stage thinking and civilization obviously goes beyond a single blog post (which is why I am writing a book).

 But we can safely make a few concise and occasionally pithy observations.

 Reiterating, just to be clear: Third Stage civilization, especially its power centers and its intellectual centers, privileges science, technology, commerce, public education, and responsible government.

 Its worldview is that of materialism, meaning by that both a theory of the universe (that no gods or other supernatural entities have real existence outside our imaginations) and a focus of the bulk of human energies on matters of this world, not some other.